noamross/pubtime/README.md

 journals.

-This is an in-development project to examine the time-to acceptance of various journals in ecology, and possibly identify journals faking submission times.
+This is an in-development project to examine the time-to acceptance of various journals (starting in ecology), and possibly identify journals faking submission times.
 The theory is that the latter will have a set of oddly short review times that are likely to fail to line up with the dates encoded in DOI schemes.

-See `CONTRIBUTING.md` for how you can help.
+The project is organized as an R package.
+Ultimately, it will be a *data package* that contains information scraped from various journals, as well as containing functions to retrieve data from more journals.

+Contributors can help by writing scraping functions for more journals, and doing time-consuming throttled scraping.
+See `CONTRIBUTING.md` for more.

 ## Installation